ABOUT POLICE LEGAL SCIENCES, INC.

 Upon graduation, she began working for the Missouri Attorney General’s Office in the Criminal Appeals division.
 She researched and wrote hundreds of briefs on behalf of the State of Missouri.
 These cases included felony convictions, denials of post-conviction relief, sexually violent predator commitments, driver’s license revocations, and state appeals.
 She argued approximately 75 cases in the Missouri Court of Appeals and 14 in the Supreme Court of Missouri, including several death-penalty cases.
 She also second-chaired the penalty phase retrial in a death penalty case, represented the state in a POST license revocation hearing, managed new attorneys through the process of briefing and arguing their first appeal, helped plan and execute office-wide CLE training and new attorney appellate training, and worked with the Governor’s Office to extradite criminals.
 She researched and wrote Attorney General Opinions on a wide variety of matters including the interpretation of tax law, municipal law, traffic law, Sunshine Law, and many other topics.
 After more than two decades of working for the Missouri Attorney General’s Office, she left to work for PLS.

-Beth began working for PLS in 2008 and is currently the Director of Dispatch Pro.
+Kristen joined Police Legal Sciences in 2021 and is now the Director of Dispatch Pro.

 PLS works with many additional attorneys, dispatchers, dispatch supervisors, law enforcement officers, corrections officers, mental health professionals, professors, and others who co-author or contribute to PLS lessons.